Caffeine & Escin Eye Cream DIY

 I am really satisfied!

-2) The second case (which we try to solve thanks to this recipe) are the bluish circles caused by leaking capillaries.
+The second case (which is my case and the reason I formulated this eye cream) are the bluish circles caused by leaking capillaries.

 To help against leaking capillaries I have added in this formulation ESCIN!